Age Verification

 FAQ

-EU/EFTA, third countries, reporting requirement for foreign sex workers.
+EU/EFTA, third countries, registration requirement for foreign sex workers.
+I’m from an EU/EFTA country—can I work as a sex worker in Switzerland?
+Yes…

 Questions in this area

-I come from an EU/EFTA country - can I do sex work in Switzerland?
+I’m from an EU/EFTA country—can I work as a sex worker in Switzerland?

-Yes, within the framework of the free movement of persons (FZA).
-If you work for more than 90 days, you need a residence permit (L for ≤ 12 months, B for > 12 months).
-To be self-employed, you must register with the responsible cantonal migration authority, register with the AHV and provide proof of your own business.
-For < 90 days per calendar year, the online reporting procedure is sufficient (EU reporting procedure, easyrelease.admin.ch).
+Yes, under the Agreement on the Free Movement of Persons (AFMP).
+If you plan to work for more than 90 days, you need a residence permit (L for ≤ 12 months, B for > 12 months).
+If you are self-employed, you must register with the relevant cantonal migration authority, enroll in the AHV, and provide proof of your own business.
+For stays of less than 90 days per calendar year, the online registration procedure (EU registration procedure, easyrelease.admin.ch) is sufficient.

 Very limited.
-Third-country nationals (not EU/EFTA) need a residence and work permit for any employment - and this is usually not granted for sex work (Art.
-18 ff.
-AIG requires "economic interest").
-Staying with a tourist visa + sex work = illegal work + violation of the purpose of the stay.
-However, anyone who already lives here through family reunification, asylum status (B/F) or settlement (C) is allowed to engage in sex work.
+Non-EU/EFTA nationals require a residence and work permit for any gainful employment—and such permits are generally not granted for sex work (Art.
+18 et seq. of the Foreign Nationals Act require “economic interest”).
+Staying on a tourist visa + sex work = illegal employment + violation of the purpose of stay.
+However, those who already live here through family reunification, asylum status (B/F), or permanent residence (C) are permitted to engage in sex work.

 ← Back to the FAQ overview